Dudejoe870/DigiDAW/README.md

 **[CURRENTLY VERY WORK IN PROGRESS, FEATURES COULD BE COMPLETELY NON-EXISTENT, BUGGY, OR BROKEN.
 PLEASE BE ADVISED]**

+>Note: This software compiles with AVX2 support by default.
+If you do not have a CPU from 2013 or later (2015 or later for AMD) then you can choose to use only AVX, however if your CPU doesn't support even that you can disable SIMD entirely (not recommended) using the DIGIDAW_COMPILE_WITH_AVX and DIGIDAW_AVX2 compile options respectively.

 ## Supported Audio Backends

 Thanks to [rtaudio](https://github.com/thestk/rtaudio), DigiDAW supports a variety of Audio Backends.